Hue-Jhan/Arduino-Taser-Timer/README.md

 https://github.com/user-attachments/assets/79d4b507-433d-45fe-bce5-1d06b3df88a2

-### 3) Simple button
+#### 3) Simple button

 Yeah its pretty much just a button that activates a timer.
 Code shown in `simple_button.ino`.
-Its the least practical in my opinion
+Its the least practical in my opinion.

+> [!WARNING]
+> These codes are meant to be used only for educational purposes.
+I condone any bad stuff done with them : )